Best CPU for gaming in 2023 – top picks from AMD and Intel

 If you’re after the best CPU for gaming, there are some seriously solid options available in 2023.
-Now that both Raptor Lake and Ryzen 7000 have been released, the widespread adoption of PCIe 5.0 compliance is in full force.
-Now, both team red and team blue fully support DDR5 RAM and PCIe 5.0 SSDs, so the future of gaming hardware is going to be incredibly fast.
+Raptor Lake and Ryzen 7000 have full ranges to choose from now, with the emergence of AMD’s X3D processors too – this means the widespread adoption of PCIe 5.0 compliance is in full force.
+Both team red and team blue fully support DDR5 RAM and PCIe 5.0 SSDs, so the future of gaming hardware is going to be incredibly fast.

 On the subject, a real push from the manufacturers has been on clock speeds.
 Every single model in our best CPU for gaming roundup is capable of reaching and exceeding 5.0 GHz.
 That’s not something we’ve been able to say before.
 What does that mean for the games of today and the future?
 The maximum possible bandwidth for components to let demanding titles play their best.